 Stephanie Spielberg (Lynn Dunning) – The Director of the society, condemned to local theatre after Julie is revealed to be the one who has been restricting her access to working in the big time.

 Although a conspiracy was suggested at one point, it was eventually guessed by three of the table groups and guilty party (Eadie) taken into custody.
-This, coupled with some lovely singing by both Gentian and Ivy Dyer as well as Violin my Emily Pattison, made the evening a rousing success.
+This, coupled with some lovely singing by both Jenny Bolt and Ivy Dyer as well as Violin my Emily Pattison, made the evening a rousing success.

 The show as a whole (as well as the delectable supper provided by The Puffing Billy) was a lovely evening and greatly enjoyed by all.